open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 Notes:

 * The [proposed location extension](https://github.com/open-contracting/standard/tree/master/standard/schema/extensions/proposed_location) can be attached to items, allowing the point of delivery for a given item to be indicated in both the tender, award and contract stage.
-* The ```unit``` block allows detailed specification of the parameters and price of units that make up a line-item.
-Although no code list for units has been established in the current release of the standard, publishers may consider using the Units provided by the [Quantities, Units, Dimensions and Data Types Ontologies](http://www.qudt.org/qudt/owl/1.0.0/unit/) in the ```unit.name``` field (drawing on the CamelCase unit names, such as SquareMile), in order to provide detailed information the cost per unit of a line-item.
 * Items should be classified according to a established scheme of codes.
 A single primary ```classification``` can be given, although an array of ```additionalClassification``` can be provided.

 #### Classification